Einstein-Podolsky-Rosen entanglement and steering in two-well BEC ground states: Entanglement Strategies

 Before examining detailed solutions for an interacting BEC, it is useful to summarize how two-mode number-conserving entanglement can be generated, in schematic form.
 We consider how to generate entanglement between two groups of atoms in separated potential wells in a BEC.
 What is useful is a combination of \textbf{\emph{nonlinear local}} interactions to generate a nonclassical squeezed state in each well - together with a \textbf{\emph{nonlocal linear}} interaction to produce the entanglement between two spatially distinct locations.
 In the case of the BEC, the S-wave scattering can provide a nonlinear local interaction, and quantum diffusion across a potential barrier acts like a beam-splitter to provide the final nonlocal linear interaction.
 Both effects occur at the same time in the schemes treated here, in Sections \ref{sec:generation-of-number-conserving} and \ref{sec:EPR-entanglement:-Four}.

-We will show in Section \ref{sec:generation-of-number-conserving} that the entanglement generated for the two-well ground state with a fixed number of atoms can translate to an EPR steering type of entanglement \cite{hw-steering-1,multiqubits-1} (Fig. \ref{fig:system-two modes}).
+We show in Section \ref{sec:generation-of-number-conserving} that the entanglement generated for the two-well ground state with a fixed number of atoms can translate to an EPR steering type of entanglement \cite{hw-steering-1,multiqubits-1} (Fig. \ref{fig:system-two modes}).
 For an \emph{actual }demonstration of this sort of EPR entanglement, however, one must use signatures that involve local measurements, for two spatially separated observers (often called Alice and Bob), at sites $A$ and $B$.
-One can use local oscillator (LO) measurements at each site, that provide phase shifts or their equivalent between the measured and LO modes \cite{olsenferris}.
-Here, we propose an alternative though similar four-mode strategy, as shown in Fig. \ref{fig:four-modes}.
-We consider two types of \emph{gedanken-experiment}{} as follows:
+One can use local oscillator (LO) measurements at each site, that provide phase shifts or their equivalent between the measured and LO modes \cite{olsenferris,eprenthiedel}.
+In Section V, we propose an alternative though similar four-mode strategy, as shown in Fig. \ref{fig:four-modes}.
+We summarise the two types of \emph{gedanken-experiment}{} as follows:

-\begin{itemize} \item \textbf{Two-mode entanglement preparation then analysis}: suppose the initial state is entangled through state preparation in a double-well potential.
-Here the nonlinearity occurs during state preparation, and the other steps are to enable the entanglement to be transformed into an easily measurable form.
-Experimentally, this appears relatively simple, although obtaining measurable signatures can be a challenge if strictly local measurements are used, as in an EPR paradox demonstration.
-This strategy is discussed in Section \ref{sec:generation-of-number-conserving}. \item \textbf{Four-mode entanglement preparation then analysis}: we consider four-mode states created through evaporative cooling and adiabatic processing in a double-well potential with two spin states in each well.
-Experimentally, this is more complex, but obtaining measurable signatures only requires local measurements in each well.
+\begin{itemize} \item \textbf{Two-mode entanglement preparation then analysis}: the entangled state is generated as the two-mode ground state in a double-well potential (Fig. 1).
+Experimentally, this appears relatively simple, involving evaporative cooling to the ground state in a single well followed by an adiabatic ramping of an optical lattice to provide the central potential barrier \cite{Bloch,esteve}.
+However, there are two levels of experimental demonstration of the entanglement.
+The simplest involves a nonlocal measurement that recombines the two modes, to demonstrate an interwell entanglement.
+For demonstration of the EPR steering paradox, however, strictly local measurements must be used.
+EPR steering entanglement can be detected with a phase sensitive {}``local oscillator'' measurement at each well, though this may represent an experimental challenge.
+This strategy is discussed in Section \ref{sec:generation-of-number-conserving}. \item \textbf{Four-mode entanglement preparation then analysis}: we consider four-mode states created through cooling in a double-well potential with two spin states in each well (Fig. 2).
+Experimentally, this is more complex, but an EPR steering entanglement can be demonstrated using local Rabi rotations of the two spins of each well.
 This strategy is discussed in Section \ref{sec:EPR-entanglement:-Four}. \end{itemize}